 Intel’s Core i5 and i7 CPUs are still the most popular processors you can buy — and for good reason.
-But what’s the difference when you between them?
+But what’s the difference between them?
 Like most computer components, there are dozens of models at each tier to choose from, and it can get a little overwhelming.

-It’s worth noting before we get started that we’re talking specifically about Intel’s 8th-generation “Coffee Lake” and 7th-generation “Kaby Lake” chips here.
+It’s worth noting before we get started that we’re talking specifically about Intel’s 9th-generation and 8th-generation “Coffee Lake” chips here.
 A lot of the information applies elsewhere, but the newer chips tend to provide noticeable features and performance improvements over previous generations.
-You won’t save a lot of money buying CPUs older than the 8th or 7th-generations, and most PC-builders and laptop buyers will want to stay away from earlier Core i5 and Core i7 offerings.
+You won’t save a lot of money buying CPUs older than these generations and most PC builders and laptop buyers will want to stay away from earlier Core i5 and Core i7 offerings.

 Should you buy a Core i5 or a Core i7?

-When you do buy a new processor though, which one should you invest in?
-That depends on your needs.
-For most people, a Core i5, like the 8400, is going to be the most sensible choice — especially since the latest-generation i5s are comparable to the previous one’s i7s.
+For most people, a Core i5, like the 8400, is going to be the most sensible choice — especially since the latest-generation i5s are typically comparable to the previous one’s i7s.

 While there are a lot of factors in determining overall system performance, a Core i5 processor won’t usually end up bottlenecking your day-to-day performance.
 Most people, including gamers, will find a Core i5 perfectly adequate.